Congratulations if you have made the decision to marry.

 It will be necessary for you to attend a Marriage Preparation Course, conducted by an organisation called Marriage Care.
 If either or both of you live in another area this can be done where you live.
 Fr.
-Lee can give you a contact number if you need it.
+Clement can give you a contact number if you need it.
 This involves you as a couple, working with your own professionally trained facilitator – at a time to suit you both.

 Please make arrangements to start the course immediately as it is designed to help couples learn more about themselves and their unique relationship.
 Although many couples feel apprehensive or even reluctant before the course, they nearly always find it has a very positive effect on their relationship.
 In addition to this course, it will be necessary to have some meetings with Fr.
-Lee or Deacon Des, both for the filling in of forms and the preparation of the Marriage Service, as well as to discuss your intentions concerning marriage.
+Liam for the filling in of forms and the preparation of the Marriage Service, as well as to discuss your intentions concerning marriage.
 With this in mind it is suggested that you begin to talk together – as honestly as you can – about:

 - What marriage means to you both.

 - Why you want to marry in Church